INRIA/zelus/readme.md

 By default Zelus relies on the built-in solvers.
 To switch to Sundials CVODE you need to install sundialsml (which requires sundials).
-Some examples also require on lablgtk (which requires gtk2.0)
+Some examples also depend on lablgtk (which requires gtk2.0)

 ```
 opam install sundialsml lablgtk